Kei-Eff/PTCG_DeckDB/docs/T3A3_Design_Document.md

 ### Pages

-List of pages in this app:
+List of core pages in this app:
-- Home Page (with Login/Sign Up)
+- Home Page (with Login/Signup)
 - User Profile
+- User Settings
+- User Decks
-- User Deck List
+- User Deck Cardlist
+- All Decks (from all site users)
+- Create New Deck
+- Add New Card

+List of pages for future implementation (outside of assignment requirements)
-- User Deck Card List
+- Card Search (linked to PTCG API)
 - Card View